logo for strength-and-power-for-volleyball.com

 Keep your body in a straight line throughout the movement.

-If a volleyball player can’t perform these exercises correctly, they more than likely don't have adequate stability shoulder strength.
+If a player can't perform these exercises correctly, they more than likely don't have adequate stability and volleyball shoulder strength.

 The rotator cuff muscles must activate to stabilize the head of the humerus in the gluneohumeral joint.